mlz-ictrl/nicos/doc/source/services/daemon.rst

 There are several command-line options that allow to customize the startup of the daemon.

+.. program:: daemon

+.. option:: -h, --help

+    show the help message and exit

+.. option:: -d, --daemon

--h, --help                       show the help message and exit -d, --daemon                     daemonize the daemon process -S SETUPNAME, --setup=SETUPNAME  name of the setup, default is 'daemon'
+    daemonize the daemon process

+.. option:: -S SETUPNAME, --setup=SETUPNAME

+    name of the setup, default is 'daemon'

 Setup file